aarsonline/aarsonline.github.io/class2/ser1/README.md

 This first reaction enables the incorporation of serine into the polypeptide, while the second enables incorporation of the 21st proteinogenic amino acid selenocysteine (Lee et al. 1989).
 The latter is achieved by incorporating selenocysteine at the position of the UGA stop codon, rather than stopping translation.
 The efficiency of this process is determined by a range of regulatory factors.
+There is also a [second class II SerRS](/class2/ser2), evolutionarily distinct from this one, which is found in methanogenic archaea (Bilokapic et al. 2006).

+## Structure

 SerRS is part of subclass IIa alongside [ProRS](/class2/pro1), [ThrRS](/class2/thr), and the [dimeric GlyRS](/class2/gly1) (Gomez and Ibba 2020, Valencia-Sánchez et al. 2016, Perona et al. 2012).
 SerRS stands apart from the rest of the subclass due to its abnormal tRNA binding domain - the N-terminal long variable arm (Dock-Bregon et al. 1990).